141st Infantry Regiment "Catanzaro": Recent times

 As retaliation for the 1986 United States bombing of Libya the Libyans fired Scud missiles at the United States Coast Guard LORAN-C transmitter on the island of Lampedusa.
 After the attack the Italian Army formed the Minor Islands Battalion (Battaglione Isole Minori) on the island of Pantelleria to guard and defend the islands of Pantelleria, Lampedusa and the Pelagie Islands.
 On 21 April 1991 the 141st Motorized Infantry Battalion "Catanzaro" was disbanded in Palermo and its name, flag and traditions transferred to the Minor Islands Battalion, which was renamed 141st Infantry Battalion "Catanzaro".
 The battalion's main base was in Pantelleria with a company detached to Lampedusa.

-On 27 May 1995 the battalion was disbanded and on 30 May the battalion's flag was transferred to the Shrine of the Flags in the Vittoriano in Rome.
+On 27 May 1995 the battalion was disbanded and on 30 May the flag of the 141st Infantry Regiment "Catanzaro" was transferred to the Shrine of the Flags in the Vittoriano in Rome.